ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 This client agreement gives details of the services we shall provide to you.
 It also sets out your and Enigma Strategy’s rights and obligations and should be read carefully.

-By signing this agreement, you agree to the terms of this Client Agreement and confirm that you have read and understand the risk warning notice below.
+By signing this agreement, you agree to the terms of this Client Agreement and confirm that you have read and understood the risk warning notice below.
 This agreement will be in force from the date of your acceptance.

 1. About Enigma Strategy Limited